alphagov/notifications-api/README.md

-## To remove functional test data
+## To run one off tasks

-NOTE: There is assumption that both the server name prefix and user name prefix are followed by a uuid.
-The script will search for all services/users with that prefix and only remove it if the prefix is followed by a uuid otherwise it will be skipped.
+Tasks are run through the `flask` command - run `flask --help` for more information.
+There are two sections we need to care about: `flask db` contains alembic migration commands, and `flask command` contains all of our custom commands.
+For example, to purge all dynamically generated functional test data, do the following:

 Locally
 ```
-python application.py purge_functional_test_data -u <functional tests user name prefix> # Remove the user and associated services.
+flask command purge_functional_test_data -u <functional tests user name prefix>
 ```

 On the server
 ```
-python server_commands.py purge_functional_test_data -u <functional tests user name prefix> # Remove the user and associated services.
+cf run-task notify-api "flask command purge_functional_test_data -u <functional tests user name prefix>"
 ```

+All commands and command options have a --help command if you need more information.